UniExeterRSE/LCAT-archived/docs/network.md

 ## 3. Multiple connections coming into an impact

 When multiple connections come into an impact we need to check that they agree.
+Agreement is dependant on whether the upstream impact is increasing or decreasing in combination with the correlation being positive or negative.

 ![](images/adding.png)